 At AHO I have taught Service Design, Tangible Interaction, Sensorial and Musical interaction and e-textiles.

-Until 2017 I will mainly work in the research project RHYME, which is a continuation of the work I have done within tangible media.
+From 2011 until 2017 I mainly work in the research project RHYME, which is a continuation of the work I have done within tangible media.
 The RHYME project goal is to improve health and quality of life through the use of tangible, musical, sensorial, social and collaborative media.
 Improved health for families with children with multi-functional and severe disabilities.
 RHYME is a joint project between AHO, the Norwegian Academy of Music / Centre for Music and Health, and the University of Oslo / Department of Informatics.
 The research project is funded by the Norwegian Research Council through the VERDIKT programme.

 Read more about the RHYME project at RHYME.no.

 We are currently working on taking this research further to new user groups (e.g. persons with dementia) where we aim to develop a new paradigm of welfare technology, what we call vitalizing welfare technology.
 Further we work on a wider variety of cultural expressions and interaction and therapeutic practices.
 From music and music therapy focus, to also including more sensorial and cultural expressions and occupational therapy and physiotherapy perspectives and knowledge into the design of health promoting technology and services.